a-hr-nikolov/a-hr-nikolov/README.md

 📚 I've graduated from a maths high school with a programming profile (C++ focused), then studied psychology and worked in marketing and science communication.
 Yet I couldn't get programming out of my mind, so here I am now. :)

-⚡ My goal is to become a full-stack dev with a focus on back-end develpment.
+⚡ My goal is to become a full-stack dev with a focus on back-end development.

 🌱 I'm currently focused on these areas:
 - **node.js** + **express.js** for Back-end Development, will probably transition to **Java**